+I am currently a visiting research fellow at the University of Durham.
 I recently handed in my PhD at the University of Sussex, supervised by Professors Andy Clark and Sarah Sawyer, and funded by CHASE.

-In my thesis, I am primarily considering the questions of why we have the concepts mind and mental, what they refer to, and whether or not we should keep them.
+In my thesis, I primarily considered the questions of why we have the concepts mind and mental, what they refer to, and whether or not we should keep them.
 I argue that using them does more harm than good, and that we should abandon them, in favour of more fine-grained concepts better suited to the phenomena under discussion.

 My work is primarily concerned with topics in the philosophy of mind, psychiatry, psychology, and cognitive science.
 My methodology draws on a mix of ‘practical turn’ philosophy of science and ‘linguistic turn’ analytic philosophy.
 However, as relevant, I make regular forays into the history of these disciplines, animal ethics, metaphysics, philosophy of language, feminist philosophy, and occasionally the history of philosophy.